 • Coaster Person

 Airtimes Comfort Intensity

-Fantastic B&M hyper!
-This is by far my favorite B&M as of now.
+Goliath is an incredible B&M hyper!
+This is my second favorite B&M hyper as of now.
 For a B&M hyper, the airtime is surprisingly strong, as are the positive Gs!
 Goliath even has some whippy moments!
 As with all B&M hypers, the trains are amazing and the ride is smooth outside of the first few valleys.
+It's ranks above Candymonium and Apollo's Chariot for me, it just has so much raw intensity.
+I'd compare it to Superman Ride of Steel before I'd compare it to Candymonium honestly.

+• Coaster Person